JordanMartinez/purescript-jordans-reference/22-Projects/src/02-Random-Number/ReadMe.md

 I also include the "layered compilers" idea mentioned in the `Hello World/Application Structure/Free` folder.
 This is purely an experimental idea that shows what one _can_ do, but not necessarily "best practices" per say.
 It might help one write a program when the specifications are still not well-understood.
 Or it might just be pointless boilerplate-y work.

-By "layered compilers," I mean defining a monad with a higher-level language (e.g. Domain) that gets interpreted  (`Free`/`Run`) into another monad with a lower-level language (e.g. API) recursively until the final low-level language is interpreted into an impure monad (e.g. `Effect` or `Aff`).
+By "layered compilers," I mean defining a monad with a `Free`/`Run`-based higher-level language (e.g. Highest-level Domain) that gets interpreted another lower-level language (e.g. Lower-Level Domain) recursively until the final low-level language is interpreted into an impure monad (e.g. `Effect` or `Aff`).

 Since "layered compilers" is rather long, I'll just use "layered" in folders' and modules' names.